clairegreenwood83/Console-Finances/README.md

   - The average of the changes in Profit/Losses over the entire period.

-      You will need to track what the total change in profits are from month to month and then find the average.
+      -You will need to track what the total change in profits are from month to month and then find the average.
        (Total/Number of months)

   - The greatest increase in profits (date and amount) over the entire period.

   - The greatest decrease in losses (date and amount) over the entire period.

 Upon opening the browser the resulting anaylsis should look as follows:

 <img width="712" alt="Console-finances result" src="https://user-images.githubusercontent.com/118351853/211301913-84c5e623-b596-4de2-b0e8-0b433076143f.png">

+## Deployment

+## License